 Examines issues related to body, sex, sexual orientation, and gender.
 Topics may range from the social and cultural meanings of the commodification of the body, reproductive health and technology, men's lives, parenting, gay and lesbian sexualities, transgender identities, and heterosexuality.
-Borges, Puri.
+Puri.
+Staff.

-SOCI 222 Transnational Studies (S-1; S-2)
+SOCI 222 Transnational Studies (S-1,2)

+4 sem. hrs.
+Prereq.: SOCI 101 and junior standing.
 Introduces students to transnational studies.
 Addresses transnational studies as a critical tool for examining subjects, social relations, and cultural processes.
 Highlights issues of race, nation, gender, class and sexuality in a world where cultural and political borders are being reconstituted by capital.
 Focuses on themes of nationalism and belonging, citizenship, migration, cultural practices, and diasporas.
 Puri.

-SOCI 225 Women in Social Movements (F-1,2)
+SOCI 225 Social Movements (F-1,2)